turboturtle94/microblogging-decentralized/README.md

 - Ethereum Wallet Login
 - Profile Creation
-- Posting, Liking, Commenting
+- Posting and Commenting

-## Status

-- ⬜ Planning
-- ⬜ Frontend Setup
-- ⬜ Backend Setup
+- Liking a post is yet to be implemented